oracle/terraform-provider-oci/docs/examples/hypervisors/kvm/modules/kvm-hypervisor/README.md

 ## Module Data Source template_file

 #### generate_virsh_attach.sh.tp
 Data source template file used to generate a shell script dynamically based on the instance runtime variables.
+The generated script retrieves vnic data from the metadata repository.